I wanted khat—and I wanted it now.

 A Rose by Any Other Name

 As I came down, I came to a depressing realization—the leaf I had so happily gobbled wasn't khat.
 It was the betel leaf.
-I recalled gloomily the shemale in Christopher Moore's Island of the Sequined Love Nun.
+I gloomingly recalled Christopher Moore's Island of the Sequined Love Nun.
 Moore's carefully researched book had Pacific Islander characters chewing areca or "betel" nuts (sounds like: "just ask for beda leaf").
 The nuts are used to aid in the absorption of the betel leaf's active ingredient, which is completely legal in the US even though it produces effects similar to khat.

 However, I refused to be disappointed.
 The betel leaf worked, didn't it?
 A quick trip back to my new favorite store rewarded me with an amazingly cheap month's supply of betel nuts, conveniently located next to the ice-cream sandwiches in a Good Humor freezer case.
 With nut and leaf at last united in my mouth, I produced a tart juice that worked like marijuana-laced Red Bull, with a serious confidence-boosting agent thrown in at no extra charge.

 After chewing the leaf-and-nut combo for the duration of a movie, I had the sudden urge to go for a walk.
 The stars shone a hundred times their normal brilliance, and everything had more contrast, making me feel like I could see every detail.
 All the stiffness I had in my legs disappeared, allowing my limbs to flow free as if I were a child.

 As I walked past a downtown club, I had the overwhelming urge to check out whatever was going on inside.
 This was weird, since these people normally exist outside my social circle.
 Since I behaved so nonchalantly, or so I thought, I walked right past the bouncer without paying a cent.